raspberrypilearning/blender-marble/en/step_2.md

 For this project, you need to enable the **Node Wrangler**.

-Go to the menu and choose 'Edit', then click on 'Preferences'.
+Go to the menu and choose 'Edit' > 'Preferences'.

 Now select 'Add-ons' and search for 'node'.